 a hole and 0 represents the absense of a hole.

 The ciphertext is generated by applying the logical

-XOR operation to the individual bits of plaintext
+XOR operation (exclusive-or) to the individual bits of plaintext

 and the key stream.

 The advantage of using the XOR operation for this,

 is that it can be reverted, simply by carrying out the same operation again.